0xgonzalo/xfactor/README.md

 ## 2. Eliza Mantle Bot

 A Twitter bot for the Mantle Network built with Node.js.
+Made with Eliza and TwitterAPI.
+Working slowly inside a Free Tier.

 ```
 cd eliza-mantle-bot